 30. The presence of short sellers in a market is – contrary to public perception – actually economically beneficial.
 Speculative capital allows liquidity to develop with strengthens market efficiency.
 If the Commission has any question about the need for both short and long sellers it should look to the highly efficient commodities futures markets as a model, where short selling such as that hypothesized here is a major factor in making the markets work.

 31. Finally, I note that true opportunity costs of selling in the California market, as opposed to other markets, should include the opportunity costs imposed by credit risks.
 Opportunity costs reflect the credit risks of alternative actions, which will include the possibility of selling to parties with a higher probability of paying at all.
 For example, the cost of lending to a bank (as reflected in interest rates charged) is a function of the creditworthiness of the borrower.
 Credit risks in selling to California have increased sharply in late 2000, as market prices increased (for gas and electricity) and the risks of default by the utilities and the Cal ISO and Cal PX grew.
-The effects of credit risks can be easily seen in Exhibit 3.
+The effects of credit risks can be measured empirically in Exhibit 3.
+[Seab, can you put an arrow on the exhibit to show the area where the two NP markets diverged?]
 There are two measures of NP15 prices for the period from December 15th, 2000 to early January: a Dow Jones survey price for bilateral transactions (“DJ_NP”) and the Cal PX price.
 PX prices were substantially higher than bilateral prices in late December and early January, representing the credit risks of trading with the Cal PX.
-The market’s differing views on prices were vindicated by the default of the PX on January XX, 2001.
+The market’s differing views on prices were vindicated by the default of the PX on January 31, 2001.
+[GAC checked date]

 31. In summary, the bidding patterns of importers observed in the Sheffrin Report are exactly what I would expect from a working market – e.g. one where bid prices were reflective of opportunity costs.
 Prices in the later stages of California’s electricity crisis have also reflected the opportunity costs of credit risks.
 As these opportunity costs are established by alternative markets in the Pacific Northwest and elsewhere that are closely correlated with California, it is unsurprising that price bids made in California are close to MCP, as indicated by Sheffrin.
 It would be surprising, indeed, if they were not close.